 I must confess, I have always prided myself on being an independent woman who can successfully navigate herself around the globe; but at this precise moment…I wanted someone who could get these stinking monkeys off me.
 Much to my relief, the very helpful sanctuary guide suggested that…I ‘keep moving.’

 Gee, thanks.
 Have you ever tried to ‘keep moving’ with a monkey on your head?
 I can tell you…it’s not easy.
 Moreover, did you know that a monkey can remain firmly planted on your head even when you shake your head vigorously back and forth?
 Well, as vigorously as you can with a monkey parked on your head.

-It is safe to say…I no longer understand why The Monkey Forest Sanctuary is a top tourist attraction.
-In fact, I can’t get out of there fast enough.
-Once safely outside of these sacred grounds, I reflect on the last 30 minutes of my life and, the first day of my Bali vacation.
-I conclude…as does anyone who has had the pleasure of a monkey encounter, they’re not those incredibly cute two-legged creatures you might think them to be.
-I then, take the opportunity to deliver a silent prayer of thanks to my parents for allowing this dog lover to grow up monkey deprived.
+It is safe to say…at that moment, I did not understand why The Monkey Forest Sanctuary is a top tourist attraction.
+In fact, I couldn’t get out of there fast enough.
+Once safely outside of the sacred grounds, I reflected on the last 30 minutes of my life.
+I concluded…as does anyone who has had the pleasure of a monkey encounter--they’re not those incredibly cute two-legged creatures you thought they were.
+I then, took the opportunity to deliver a silent prayer of thanks to my parents for allowing this dog lover to grow up monkey deprived.